Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 No...
 Unless you want to.

 - I want to read and send messages using the API, what projects do that?
-A person came to me to ask a few questions about my script and they notified me they are making an API wrapper for reading and sending messages in your Kick chat.
-I linked a working API wrapper at the end of this file.
+I have linked a working async API wrapper for kick.com at the bottom of this file, check it out if you want.

 - Can I install this script as a package using PIP?
 No, I cannot be bothered to find a way to make this into a PIP package, you can only use this by downloading the project files and modifying the script.py file.